 As with many casino games, there are different rules for Pontoon depending on where in the world you are from.
 The main differences between the two variants are the terms used in playing the game as well as the different set of rules.

 The British Pontoon variant which is enjoyed in the U.K. and some commonwealth countries is played with a deck of 52 cards.

-There are also notable differences in the terms used in Pontoon.
+The terms used in Australian Pontoon are much the same as in British Pontoon – not surprising given Australia’s colonial history.
 These are terms such as ‘twist’ which mean hit, ‘stick’ which means stand, ‘buy’ which refers to doubling the bet and ‘double down rescue’ which is early surrender.
 In most Australian Pontoon games, the payout is 3:2 or 2:1.